Note: This blog was written by author Sarah Osman for Matador Network in paid partnership with TOURISM Santa Fe. Updated February 2023.

 Itinerary #1: Foodie odyssey

 It has to be Tomasita’s, a Santa Fe staple that knocks traditional New Mexican cuisine out of the park.
 A bit fancier than the two stops above, Tomasita’s is known for (among many other things) their margaritas and is a popular stop on the Santa Fe Margarita Trail.
 After dinner, stay on theme and head over to Del Charro for the aptly named Santa Fe Trail Margarita.
-Two down, 43 more awesome margs to go!
+Two down, 40+ awesome margs to go!

 Itinerary #2: Arts & culture adventure

 Santa Fe is one of the largest art markets in the country, which should tell you something about the abundance of art in the city.
-Galleries and museums dominate the map, and art markets routinely crowd the streets, especially in summer.
+Galleries and museums dominate the map, and art markets routinely populate the streets, especially in the summer.
 Where do you even begin?
 Follow the itinerary below to see the best of the best.

-Tip: If trying to visit 100+ art galleries sounds overwhelming, seek out the Santa Fe Art Tour, where a guide will take you on a curated, best-of tour of Canyon Road.
+Tip: If trying to visit 100+ art galleries sounds overwhelming, seek the Santa Fe Art Tour, where a guide will take you on a curated, best-of tour of Canyon Road.

 Itinerary #3: Shopping spree